cakephp/phinx/docs/migrations.rst

 ======= ===========
 Option  Description
 ======= ===========
-limit   set maximum length for strings length  alias for ``limit`` default set default value or action null    allow ``NULL`` values (should not be used with primary keys!)
+limit   set maximum length for strings, also hints column types in adapters (see note below) length  alias for ``limit`` default set default value or action null    allow ``NULL`` values (should not be used with primary keys!)